yahya077/testcase/README.md

 ## Adding new Provider

 There is only three things you have to do.
 First, setup `config/custom.php`.
 Second, Add your provider model as it is.
 You can use other provider models as example.
+Third, add the controller.
+Literally we don't have to add many controllers for every providers but I wanted to show how to use traits in the project.
+So I make it two controller for looks like it is required :)